ChenaniahMe/codes/wpgnn/readme.md

 ## WPGNN

 ### The code of the proposed method WPGNN
-We open source core implementations for the proposed method.
+We open source core implementations for the proposed method, including graph fusion, weight-perceputal convolution and the usage of the code.

 #### Graph Fusion